alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-30-godot-engine-in-game-splat-map-texture-painting-dirt-removal-effect.md

 ```

 And this is it!
-The splat map is drawn and since it’s interpolated into the mesh’s material, you are going to see the results immediately.
+The splat map is drawn and since it's interpolated into the mesh's material, you are going to see the results immediately.

 ## Source-code and Sample Project